stellar/quickstart/README.md

 In public network mode, the node will join the public, production Stellar network.

+_Note: In pubnet mode the node will consume more disk, memory, and CPU resources because of the size of the ledger and frequency of transactions.
+If disk space warnings occur and the image is being used on a Docker runtime that uses a VM, like that of macOS and Windows, the VM may need to have its disk space allocation increased._

 #### `--testnet`

 In test network mode, the node will join the network that developers use while developing software.
 Use the [Stellar Laboratory](https://laboratory.stellar.org/#account-creator?network=test) to create an account on the test network.